Blogs

 wave

-Ather Energy shares opened with a modest premium on both the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE).
-On the NSE, the stock debuted at ₹328, a 2.17% premium over the issue price of ₹321.
-The BSE saw a slightly lower opening price of ₹326.05, a 1.57% premium.
-This initial positive response, however, quickly faded.
+Ather Energy shares opened with a tiny bit of a premium on both the NSE and BSE.
+On the NSE, it was ₹328, a 2.17% bump over the ₹321 issue price.
+The BSE saw a slightly lower opening at ₹326.05, a 1.57% premium.
+So far, so good, right?
+Wrong.
+It wasn't long before things went south.

-Throughout the trading day, the stock experienced a significant decline.
-By the close, Ather Energy shares were down approximately 6%, a disappointing turn for investors who had initially anticipated stronger gains.
-This drop fueled discussions about the company's valuation and its ability to compete in a rapidly evolving EV market.
+Throughout the day, the stock took a serious tumble.
+By closing time, Ather Energy shares were down about 6%.
+Honestly, who saw that coming?
+It definitely fueled a lot of conversations about the company's valuation and its ability to compete in this crazy-fast EV market.

 • NSE Opening Price: ₹328 (2.17% premium)